xBlade58/smart-meter-platform-page/specification/1_SystemOverview/overview.md

 ## Concentrator

-As multiple smart meter's MAY exist in a small local environment, it MAY be usefull to concentrate the data from these different smart meter's and provide this information to the cloud.
+As multiple smart meter's MAY exist in a small local environment, it MAY be useful to concentrate the data from these different smart meter's and provide this information to the cloud.

 [More details](Concentrator.md)